frankframework/frank-manual/docs/source/advancedDevelopment/dockerDevel/basics.rst

 You need one more file because the Frank!Framework expects that there is a database.
 Within Frank configurations, the database is referenced by a so-called JNDI name.
 System administrators can then configure the application server of the deployment environment, such that the JNDI name corresponds to a database.
 Application server Apache Tomcat expects a file ``context.xml`` for this.
 By default, the FF! uses a database with JNDI name ``jdbc/${instance.name.lc}`` with ``instance.name.lc`` the value of property ``instance.name`` converted to lower-case.

 The Frank!Framework runs on multiple application servers, and therefore it supports a generic mechanism to reference resources.
 This can be accessed by Frank developers through a file ``resources.yml``.
-To get started, you can use an in-memory H2 database by creating ``resources/resources.yml`` as follows:
+File ``docker-compose.yml`` creates an additional volume to put it in ``/opt/frank/resources``.
+To get started, you can use an in-memory H2 database by creating ``resources.yml`` as follows:

 .. literalinclude:: ../../../../srcSteps/Frank2DockerDevel/v500/resources/resources.yml
    :language: none